 Please note, it is illegal for any insurance agent to knowingly sell an ACA plan to an individual who is Medicare eligible.

-Reason #1: You’ll Earn Commission Per Member, Per Month
+Reason #1: You Can Earn Commission Per Member, Per Month

 Let’s cut to the chase: commissions.
 You, of course, want to know if selling ACA plans will be worth the energy you put into their marketing and meeting with clients — and rightfully so!
 Your time and bottom-dollar are vital to your business’ success.

 The American Rescue Plan of 2021 made ACA insurance accessible to more Americans than ever before by lowering the eligibility criteria for ACA subsidies and providing tax benefits to lower insurance premiums for those who qualify.
-While these premium credits may expire after 2022, there is movement occurring in congress to extend these benefits and make them permanent.
+While these enhanced premium credits were set to expire after 2022, the Inflation Reduction Act (IRA) extended ACA subsidies for another three years — though the end of 2025.

-The act also added a new Special Enrollment Period for certain low-income individuals to be able to enroll in the Marketplace outside of the Open Enrollment Period, set to expire in 2023 unless there is legislation passed through congress to extend this SEP.
+The ARPA also added a new Special Enrollment Period for certain low-income individuals to be able to enroll in the marketplace outside of the Open Enrollment Period.

 The American Rescue Plan of 2021 made ACA insurance accessible to more Americans than ever before by lowering the eligibility criteria for ACA subsidies and providing tax benefits to lower insurance premiums for those who qualify.